 Once you’ve paid off your debt, you will probably want to invest whatever’s left over.
 There are a couple options available that can shelter your investments from tax: TFSAs and RRSPs.

 Let’s start with the TFSA.
-This is a tax shelter that can hold various types of investments.
+This is a tax-sheltered account that can hold various types of investments.
 You can place cash, GICs, bonds, stocks, mutual funds, and exchange-traded funds (ETFs) in a TFSA.
 When you hold investments in a TFSA, you don’t pay tax on the interest or income you earn, and you don’t pay tax on any withdrawals.

 But before you pour your entire inheritance into a TFSA, you should be aware of the TFSA rules.
 Most notable is the contribution limit.
-There’s an annual limit for all Canadians that’s set by the government (in 2017, the TFSA contribution limit is $5,500).
+There’s an annual limit for all Canadians that’s set by the government (in 2024, the TFSA contribution limit is $7,000).
 Unused amounts carry forward even if you don’t open a TFSA, so chances are you have a significant amount of contribution room built up.
-If you were over 18 when TFSAs were introduced in 2009 and you’ve never deposited money in a TFSA, you currently have $52,000 in contribution room available (check out our TFSA room calculator to instantly determine your limit for the current calendar year).
+(Check out our TFSA room calculator to instantly determine your limit for the current calendar year).

 TFSAs are a good choice for general investments because you can take money out at any time without penalty.
 And you get your contribution room back in the year following your withdrawal.
 This is especially helpful if you want to invest your inheritance for a shorter time period while you decide on the best use of the money.

 Another good choice to place your inheritance is an RRSP.
-Like TFSAs, you’re allowed to various types of investments.
+Like with TFSAs, you’re allowed to hold various types of investments in one.
 When you make an RRSP contribution, the money you contribute is deducted from your taxable income for the year.
 But you have to pay income tax when you make an RRSP withdrawal.
 The advantage to this is you’re likely to be in a much lower tax bracket in retirement compared to your highest-earning years.
 You’ll likely pay much less tax on your withdrawals in retirement than you would have paid on the income in the year you earned it.